dilyara4949/employees-api/README.md

 ```

-If you are running project on docker compose, change database hosts to their service names, like:
+If you are running project on docker compose, all the env vars should be in .env file, also do not forget to change database hosts to their service names, like:
 ```
 REDIS_HOST=redis
 POSTGRES_HOST=db-postgres